 A diaphragm pump is a pump that uses a combination of reciprocating rubber, thermoplastic, or Teflon diaphragms.
 Diaphragm pump uses rubber membrane and works on air displacement principle.

 In this type, the diaphragm is filled with one side in the fluid to be pumped (air or hydraulic fluid).
-As the volume of the chamber increases (the diaphragm moves upward), so the pressure decreases, and fluid enters the chamber.
+As the volume of the chamber increases (the diaphragm moves upward), the pressure decreases, and fluid enters the chamber.

 And when the pressure of the chamber is increased by the subsequently reduced volume (going down the diaphragm), the drawn fluid is drained out.
 Finally, the diaphragm moves again up, drawing fluid into the chamber, completing the cycle.